For any organization, meetings are the fuel for productivity. They are an integral part of any organization, and we are aware of that.

 Does this mean that the organizations should not give much emphasis on meetings?
-Definitely not.
+No.

-The reason behind this is the inefficiency in conducting meetings and also spending a lot of hours works on unnecessary types of meetings.
+It is because of the inefficiency in conducting meetings and spending many hours working on unnecessary meetings.

 1. Town Hall or All-hands Meetings:

-Town hall meetings or all-hands meeting are the meetings where each and every member of the organization gather in a town hall to discuss ideas, give feedback and share its views to the management and vice versa.
+Townhall meetings or all-hands meetings are where each organization member gathers in a town hall to discuss ideas, give feedback, and share their views on the management and vice versa.

 Townhall meetings are symbiotic in nature.
 It gives both the members of the organization and the top authorities a channel to put across their views and help them understand each other.